Howtoo Logo

 ⚠️ Safety & Precautions

-• ⚠️ Disconnect the negative battery cable first to prevent a short at the alternator power terminal.
+• ⚠️ Disconnect the negative battery cable before touching alternator wiring.

-• ⚠️ Support the car with jack stands on solid, level ground; never rely on a floor jack alone.
+• ⚠️ Support the car with jack stands if a wheel/liner comes off.

 🔧 Required Tools